The structure of exceptional sequences on toric varieties of Picard rank two: Toric varieties of Picard rank two

 From now on we will work with toric varieties of the form $X=(\ell_1,\ell_2;c)$ and identify $\Pic(X)$ with $\Z^2$ via the map $\pi_c$ from Subsection~\eqref{pic2:classMap}.

 As pointed out in the introduction the locus of invertible sheaves with vanishing cohomology plays a crucial r\^ole in this paper.
 We call

-the {\em immaculate locus} of $\Pic(X)$.
-This distinguished subset was referred to as the {\em negative} immaculate locus in~\cite{immaculate} and~\cite{p1p1p1}.
-We believe, however, that the present notation increases the readability and that no confusion should arise.
+the {{\em co-immaculate locus}} of $\Pic(X)$.
+This distinguished subset was referred to as the {negative} immaculate locus in~\cite{immaculate} and~\cite{p1p1p1}.
 In passing we remark that here and in the sequel we shall not distinguish between invertible sheaves and their isomorphism classes in the Picard group.